miraland-labs/solarti-program-library/token/transfer-hook/example/README.md

 ### Example usage of example

-When testing your program that uses `spl-transfer-hook-interface`, you can also import this crate, and then use it with `solana-program-test`, ie:
+When testing your program that uses `solarti-transfer-hook-interface`, you can also import this crate, and then use it with `solana-program-test`, ie:

 ```rust